When You Need a Blood Transfusion (Adult)

 - Volunteer donors.
 These are people who donate their blood to help others in need of blood.
 Blood donation can take place at several places, including a hospital, blood bank, or during a blood drive.

 - Directed donation.
-A person may need a blood transfusion during a planned surgery.
-Family and friends can have their blood tested for compatibility and donate blood for the patient before the surgery.
+If you need a blood transfusion during a planned surgery, family and friends can have their blood tested for compatibility and donate blood for you before the surgery.
 This needs to be done at least 7 day(s) in advance.
 This is because the blood must be tested for safety.

 - Autologous donation.
 This is also called self-donation.
-For planned surgery, a person can donate his or her own blood starting up to 6 weeks before surgery.
-Doctors often recommend this kind of donation because it is the safest, since the patient's own blood is used for transfusion.
+For planned surgery, you can donate your own blood starting up to 6 weeks before surgery.

 Are blood transfusions safe?